Generic Name: lurasidone (loo RAS i done)

 You should not use Latuda if you are allergic to lurasidone.

-Some medicines can interact with lurasidone and should not be used at the same time.
-Your doctor may need to change your treatment plan if you use certain other medicines, including:
+Many drugs can interact and cause dangerous effects.
+Some drugs should not be used together with lurasidone.
+Your doctor may change your treatment plan if you also use:

 an antiviral such as ritonavir;